an-li/nhl-analysis-project/README.md

 ## How to run

 ### Milestones 1 and 2
 Run the code in [main.py](main.py).
-This will extract the data from the NHL API, then generate the graphs for visualizations.
+This will extract the data from the NHL API, then generate the graphs for visualizations. \
+**Note**: One model requires 'torch' to be installed, but as the model using it is not included in the Streamlit app and including it leads to extremely long build times, it is not part of requirements.txt.

 ### Milestone 3
 Run [Docker Compose](docker-compose.yaml) file with command ``docker-compose up`` to start the Flask server and the Streamlit app.